Substance Abuse Resources in Langhorne Drug Rehab, Alcohol Rehab & Detox

 Scottsville United Methodist Church 2400 Brownsville Rd.
 Langhorne, PA 19053

 You’ve made a courageous step to seek help for your drug or alcohol dependence.
-When reviewing treatment locations to find the right fit, consider if you want to get some distance from your current city and get away to a facility that’s part of a national network of rehabilitation centers, such as The Recovery Village.
-For more information on the comprehensive treatments available, call today.
+When reviewing treatment locations to find the right fit, consider if you want to get some distance from your current city and get away to a facility that’s part of a national network of rehabilitation centers.

 Local Communities Near Langhorne, PA Served